-Clients outside the U.S.: After reviewing the information below, please go to “International Shipping Requirements” for detailed instructions about getting your teeth into the country.
+Clients outside the US: After reviewing the information below, please go to “International Shipping Requirements” for detailed instructions about getting your teeth into the country.

 Pre-Shipment Checklist for Teeth and Calcified Tissue: